 A number of domestic human rights groups generally operated without government restriction, investigating and publishing their findings on human rights cases.
-Government officials were cooperative and responsive to their views.
+Government officials were generally cooperative and responsive to their views.

-Government Human Rights Bodies: There is an ombudsman position, an independent authority appointed by parliament, to handle complaints regarding police and other government offices and officials; however, no ombudsman was appointed after the term of the previous ombudsman expired in 2014.
+Government Human Rights Bodies: There is an ombudsman position, an independent authority appointed by parliament, to handle complaints regarding police and other government offices and officials.
 The Office of the Ombudsman was unable to take complaints and could only offer advice or refer citizens to other offices.